Administrator, The Medical Center of Southeast Texas Beaumont Campus, 2015 – 2019

 Mayor Becky Ames was sworn in as Beaumont’s 41st Mayor on May 22, 2007, and since her initial election, the Mayor has been subsequently re-elected to five additional two year terms.
 A lifelong resident of Jefferson County, Mayor Ames also served the City as an At-Large Beaumont City Councilmember from 1994 to 2007.
 During her tenure, Mayor Ames has overseen an economic renaissance in Beaumont and has shepherded numerous successful projects and program initiatives which have enhanced economic development and advanced the quality of life for its residents and visitors.

-For many years, infrastructure improvements have been a high priority for Beaumont residents and Mayor Ames working with the City Council and City staff responded with a host of important street improvements on Calder Avenue, Fannin Street, Seventh Street, Northwest Parkway, Magnolia and Washington Boulevard.
-In addition, sidewalk installation on East Lucas Drive and significant improvements were made to Beaumont’s Amtrak Station with a new facility built that includes a police sub-station.
+For many years, infrastructure improvements have been a high priority for Beaumont residents and Mayor Ames working with the City Council and City staff responded with a host of major street improvements all over town including Calder Avenue, Fannin Street, Seventh Street, Northwest Parkway, Magnolia and Washington Boulevard to name a few.